crux-bphc/CMS-Android/README.md

 Version numbers are important in helping to differentiate releases of a product.
 This project follows [Semantic Versioning](https://semver.org/) to keep track of versions.

 Android uses a unique integer for each release to the Google Version Code.
-To ensure proper version code semantics and proper correlation with semantic versioning, the following standard will be used:
+To ensure proper version code semantics and proper correlation with semantic versioning, the following standard is used:

 1. The Major version will be multipled by 1,000,000.
 2. The Minor version will be multiplied by 10,000.